Amid Minnesota Fraud Scandal, Legitimate Autism Centers Face Closure

 The Minnesota Department of Human Services said in its email that there is no way to expedite payments to individual providers.

-“We know payment delays can cause real challenges for many providers we work with, the majority of whom are legitimate businesses,” the agency wrote.
+“We know payment delays can cause real challenges for many providers we work with, the majority of whom are legitimate businesses,” the agency stated.
 “We are committed to making the pre-payment review process as efficient as possible for legitimate providers.”

 Larson said there should be a simpler way.